BanG Dream!: Live concerts

-The voice actresses of Poppin'Party, Roselia, Raise A Suilen, and Morfonica play their respective characters' instruments during live concerts, while the other groups are limited to providing vocals.
+The voice actresses of Poppin'Party, Roselia, Raise A Suilen, Morfonica, MyGO!!!!!, and Ave Mujica play their respective characters' instruments during live concerts, while the other groups are limited to providing vocals.
 In a 2019 interview with Billboard Japan, Roselia's Haruka Kudō and Megu Sakuragawa described this distinction of being a "voice actor's band" as helping the franchise gain popularity among those unfamiliar with the game and anime, while the anime's second- and third-season director Kōdai Kakimoto explained in 2020 that his staff implements events from the live-action concerts into the show to "portray the connection between real life and anime."
 For example, the third season's final episode features references to the BanG Dream!
 7th Live as both take place at the Nippon Budokan.
 The first season under Issen also incorporated elements of the performances into the plot, such as Kasumi losing her voice in one episode being based on the same occurring to Aimi during the franchise's first show.

 The first BanG_Dream! concert, titled I Started a Band in Spring! and held at Shimokitazawa Garden, took place on April 18, 2015, with Aimi, Nishimoto, and Itō; the three played mainly cover songs with the exception of the original song "Yes!
 BanG_Dream!".
 In 2016, the BanG Dream!
 First Live Sprin'Party 2016! on April 24 marked the first performance since the franchise's rebranding to BanG Dream!.
 The shows' increasing popularity was marked by the Second Live Starrin'Party 2016! selling out much of its tickets shortly after opening sales, while the 4th Live Miracle Party 2017! at the Budokan sold out its 11,000 tickets prior to general sale; Live Viewing Japan simulcasted the performance in 41 Japanese theaters, with showings also taking place in Hong Kong and Taiwan.
 Delayed screenings would also be provided for later lives; for instance, the BanG Dream!
 5th Live in 2018 was shown in select North American and Australian theaters by Azoland Pictures and Madman Entertainment, respectively.

 In December 2020, the franchise began streaming "Sound Only Lives", online concerts with exclusively song audio and interactions between the voice cast, on its YouTube channel.
 The first, Afterglow's As ever, took place on December 19 and 20, followed by Pastel Palettes' Flowerful on February 27 and 28, 2021.
-Hello, Happy World!'s Sound Only Live, titled Welcome to OUR MUSIC, was on May 15–16.
+Hello, Happy World!'s Sound Only Live, titled Welcome to Our Music, was on May 15–16.